taehoryu/TDEmass/README.md

 	1) text file with the inferred black hole mass for the candidates

 		This output file consists of 13 columns.
 The first seven columns are identical to those in the input data file.
-                The rest columns are the inferred black hole mass[mbh], its uncertainties [mbh_1,mbh_2], the inferred stellar mass [mstar], its uncertainties[mstar_1,mstar_2], t0 and its uncertainties (t0_1, t0_2).
-The uncertainties for the inferred masses are defined the same way as those for Lobs and Tobs.
+                The rest columns are the inferred black hole mass[mbh], its uncertainties (dmbh-,dmbh+), the inferred stellar mass [mstar], its uncertainties (dmstar-,dmstar+), t0 and its uncertainties (dt0-, dt0+) and a0 and its uncertanties (da0-,da0+).
+                Here, t0 is the characteristic mass return time of the most tightly bound debris. a0 is the apocenter distance for the orbit of the most tightly bound debris.
+In our model, c1a0(Del Omega/ 4pi)^(1/2) is equivalent to what is called the "black body radius".
+                The uncertainties for the masses, t0 and a0 are defined the same way as those for Lobs and Tobs.
                 The name of the output file is given in the "model_info.txt"

 	2) solution figure on the mbh - mstar plane for each candidate